karen roach / Shutterstock

 University of California

 Established in 1868, the University of California works across 10 campuses throughout the state.
 It is recognized in many areas of subjects, including scientific disciplines such as engineering, physics, and chemistry.

 - UC Berkeley

-- The Center of Integrated Nanomechanical Systems (COINS) is a multidisciplinary nanoscale science and engineering center (NSEC) funded by the National Science Foundation with its headquarters at the University of California at Berkeley and satellite campuses at Stanford, Caltech, and University of California at Merced.The goal of COINS is to develop and integrate cutting-edge nanotechnologies into a versatile platform with various ultra-sensitive, ultra-selective, self-powering, mobile, wirelessly communicating detection applications.
+- Supported by the National Science Foundation, the Center of Integrated Nanomechanical Systems (COINS) is a multidisciplinary nanoscale science and engineering center (NSEC).
+COINS has its headquarters at the University of California at Berkeley, and satellite campuses located at Stanford, Caltech, and also at the University of California at Merced.
+COINS aims to create and combine advanced nanotechnologies into a multipurpose platform with numerous ultra-selective, ultra-sensitive, mobile, self-powering, wirelessly communicating detection applications.

 - UC Merced

-- UC Santa Barbara
+- UC Santa Barbara (UCSB)